To manage a course’s reading list, you must have one of the following roles:

 - On the Owners tab, you can manage Leganto owners or collaborators (see Configuring Reading List Ownership).

-- In the Subjects tab, you can manually add or remove subject tags to the reading list; these tags are useful primarily for Leganto customers.
-Unlike tags, subjects are pre-defined by Ex Libris.
+- In the Subject Labels tab, you can manually add or remove subject tags to the reading list; these tags are useful primarily for Leganto customers.
 Instructors can add or remove these subjects in Leganto.
+Administrators can configure this list; see Configuring Reading List Subjects.

 - Reading list subjects are not related to the Subject bibliographic record field of a citation.